qbic-projects/r-project-template/README.md

       - PASSWORD=notsafe
 ```

-2. Update your `Dockerfile` bby copying below code and addressing the _TODO_ statements:
+2. Update your `Dockerfile` by copying below code and addressing the _TODO_ statements:

 ```bash
 FROM rocker/rstudio